What is a pancreas scan?

 cause some discomfort or pain.

-Tell your provider if you are allergic to or sensitive to medicines, contrast dyes,
+Tell your healthcare provider if you are allergic to or sensitive to any medicines,

 Tell your provider if you are pregnant or think you may be pregnant.
 Also tell your